jslonim/HotelAPI/README.md

 ## Backend API Endpoints

 ### (GET) api/Resvation/GetAll
-Gets all reservations for the hotel in order to look for availability
+Gets all reservations for the hotel in order to look for availability (Excluding ones in the past)

 ### (POST) api/Resvation/Create
 Creates a Reservation